Introduction (Find out whether this article is likely to be of value to you)

-If you don’t know what to say to people then say nothing at all.
-If you are unsure of what to write about then don’t bother.
-If you force yourself to create content when you don’t know what to create then the end product will be worthless.
+If you don’t know what to say to people, then say nothing at all.
+If you are unsure of what to write about, then don’t bother.
+If you force yourself to create content when you don’t know what to create, then the end product will be worthless.

-I noticed in different online industries, that when people went ‘through the motions’, and followed a fixed structure or plan set forth by others, the result was bad if the process were lacking in inspiration.
+I noticed in different online industries, that when people went ‘through the motions’, and followed a fixed structure or plan set forth by others, the result was terrible if the process were lacking in inspiration.

 There’s far too much competition in the world, for second-rate content.
 If you don’t think that you’ve something to say or promote that will win over hearts, minds and wallets, wait until you do.